-I don’t just have to do my job, but I have to report what I’m doing and what I’ve got to show for it regularly along the way.
-There are the weekly check-ins with my boss, the quarterly board reports, the accounting for my budget and the expectation that I’ll constantly flout my accomplishments to the powers-that-be to remind them my work is worth supporting.
+I don’t just have to do my job, but I have to report what I’m doing and what I’ve got to show for it.
+There are the weekly check-ins, the quarterly board reports, the accounting for my budget, etc.

-I understand that a large organization needs to keep track of what its employees are doing and how they’re spending the organization’s money.
-But it takes time, effort, and thought.
+I understand that an organization needs to keep track of what its employees are doing and their results, but it takes time, effort, and thought.
 It’s a commitment.

-I think the problem isn’t so much that I’ve had to keep checking in with the higher-ups in the organization, but that I haven’t made an equal commitment to checking in with myself.
-Between a new job and my coaching practice, I’ve gotten so focused on meeting other peoples’ expectations that I’ve forgotten to regularly consider and pursue some of my personal interests, goals and intentions.
-So I’ve let other things that are important to me – both people and activities – fall away.
-Feeling at times overwhelmed by new responsibilities, I’ve come to see those things I enjoy as what I’ll do when I retire and have more time.
+The problem may not be so much that I’ve had to keep checking in to others, but that I haven’t made an equal commitment to checking in with myself.
+I’ve gotten so focused on meeting other peoples’ expectations that I’ve forgotten to regularly consider and pursue some of my interests, goals and intentions.
+I’ve let things that are important to me – both people and activities – fall away.
+Feeling overwhelmed by responsibilities, I’ve come to see many things I enjoy as what I’ll do when I retire and have more time.

-Of course, I’m not retiring anytime soon.
-Even if I could, I don’t really want to.
-I’ve built a career working on issues I care about and think I still have a lot to contribute.
-The work also informs my coaching for other advocates facing similar strains.
+Well, for better or worse, I’m not retiring anytime soon.
 But human rights advocacy isn’t the only thing I care about, and it’s not something I can do all the time.

-Recently, I was speaking to a group of summer interns, mostly law and grad school students seeking advice on how to create a career advocating for human rights and social justice.
-One of them asked me how I keep doing this without getting so discouraged or depressed by it that I give up.
-She described how even over the course of the one summer job, she was finding it difficult to read all the e-mails that fill her office inbox daily with stories of human rights abuses around the world.
-And she wondered if she’d have the stamina to work in a field where you’re constantly bombarded by all that bad news.
+Recently, I was speaking to a group of interns seeking career advice on working in human rights and social justice.
+One of them asked how I keep doing this without getting so discouraged or depressed by it that I give up.
+She described how even over the course of her summer internship, she was finding it difficult to read all the e-mails that fill her office inbox daily with stories of human rights abuses around the world.
+And she wondered if she’d have the stamina to work for years being bombarded by all that bad news.

 “How do you do it?” she asked.